Skogafoss is one of the most famous waterfalls Iceland.

-Not far from the iconic Seljalandsfoss, the Skogafoss waterfall is also well known in Iceland.
-Walking up close a powerful 60m high curtain of water is an experience you should not miss while visiting Iceland.
+Walking up close to a powerful 60m high curtain of water is an experience you should not miss!

 - You can go very close and see it from many angles

-- It is powerful and the sound makes the experience with a surround sound
+- It is powerful and the noise adds surround sound to the experience

 - The fields around the town of Skógar are filled with purple lupine during June